BretFisher/shpod/README.md

 Bret's fork is also a state-of-the-art example of a multi-arch Dockerfile!

+Thanks to @jpetazzo for this fantastic open source!
 ## What's this?

 `shpod` is a container image based on the Alpine distribution